 The Auckland Bioengineering Institute (ABI) is a cross-faculty research centre.
 Our research deals with the application of mathematical and engineering sciences to biology and human physiology.
 We aim to improve understanding of physiological processes and the diagnosis and treatment of injury or disease.
 Many of our staff have joint appointments in other Faculties, especially with the Department of Engineering Science in the Faculty of Engineering and the Department of Physiology in the Faculty of Medical and Health Sciences.

-Meet the scientists, researchers and students that work at the Auckland Bioengineering Institute.
+Meet the scientists, researchers, students and support staff of the Auckland Bioengineering Institute.